Top-Rated Estate Law Fırm

 Losing someone close to you is never easy.
 On top of the emotional weight, there are often legal steps that must be taken, especially if your loved one owned property or had assets in their name alone.
 The probate process in Illinois pertains to how a deceased person's estate is legally settled.
 We work closely with families and executors to make each step less stressful and more manageable.

-Most probate cases in Illinois are uncontested, meaning no one disputes the will or the person serving as executor.
+Most probate cases in Illinois involve no disputes over the will or the person serving as executor.
 Even so, there are important deadlines and filings to manage.

 We assist with: